 Top 10 Foods Highest in Fructose

-Fructose is a simple sugar, or monosaccharide, typically found in fruit, some vegetables, and honey.
+Fructose is a simple sugar, or monosaccharide.
+It’s typically found in fruit, certain vegetables, and honey.

-Fructose along with glucose forms the commonly eaten 'table sugar' or sucrose that we are all familiar with.
-High-fructose corn syrup (HFCS) is now added to many processed foods, especially in the US, as an inexpensive 'bulk-sweetener'.
+When fructose is linked to glucose it forms sucrose, the common table sugar that we are all familiar with.
+High-fructose corn syrup (HFCS) also contains both fructose and glucose, but these two simple sugars are not bound together as they are in sucrose.
+(1) HFCS is now added to many processed foods, especially in the US, as an inexpensive bulk-sweetener.

-Fructose is often added to food because it is both cheap and enhances taste.
+Fructose is often added to food because it is cheap and enhances taste.
 Potential health effects of added fructose include obesity, increased LDL cholesterol, gout, and non-alcoholic fatty liver disease.
-(1) More studies are needed to determine whether fructose is to blame, as many other components of these processed foods are unhealthy.
-(1)
+(2,3) More studies are needed to determine whether fructose is to blame, as many other components of these processed foods are also unhealthy.
+(4)

-It should be noted that naturally occurring fructose in fruits is not the problem here.
-Fruits are beneficial to health, being an excellent source of fiber, vitamins, and antioxidants.
+It should be noted that naturally occurring fructose in fruits has not been found to lead to health problems.
+In fact, fruits are beneficial to health, being an excellent source of fiber, vitamins and antioxidants.
+Fruit consumption has been linked to a lower risk of heart disease, cancer, and type 2 diabetes.
+(5,6)

-People with a rare condition called hereditary fructose intolerance, or those with fructose malabsorption may have to limit their consumption of fructose from all sources, including high-fructose fruits.
-The list below, therefore, includes all high-fructose foods, both naturally occurring and processed.
+Although most people are not advised to avoid fruit, there are some people who need to limit their consumption of fructose from all sources, including high-fructose fruits.
+These include people with rare conditions such as hereditary fructose intolerance or fructose malabsorption.
+(7) The list below, therefore, includes all high-fructose foods, both naturally occurring and processed.

 List of High Fructose Foods